Ghini/ghini.desktop/doc/imex.rst

 periodically adding to it.

 Use :menuselection:`Tools-->Import-->Pictures` to activate this import tool.
-The tool is made up of several steps: parameter definition; data revision and confirmation; the import step proper; finally review the import log.
+Import goes in several steps: parameter definition; data revision and confirmation; the import step proper; finally review the import log.
 At the first two steps you can confirm the data and go to the next step by clicking on